 A 7.8-magnitude earthquake hit near Kathmandu the capital of Nepal on 25 April 2015.
 The country suffered a series of aftershocks, including a major 7.3 magnitude tremor near Mount Everest on 12 May.
 Concern Worldwide immediately sent an emergency team to respond to the humanitarian crisis.

-It is estimated that more than 8,600 people were killed and over 19,000 injured in the Nepal earthquake last year, with 500,000 houses destroyed and a further 269,000 damaged.
+It is estimated that more than 8,600 people were killed and over 19,000 injured in the 2015 Nepal earthquake, with 500,000 houses destroyed and a further 269,000 damaged.
 Concern’s emergency response team worked with local partners to assist with temporary shelter, water and sanitation programmes.

 With funding support from DEC, Concern worked with local partner organisation, Rural Reconstruction Nepal, to supply 6,439 households with temporary shelter kits, including innovative solar lights.
 In conjunction with local NGO, Nepal Water for Health, 4,000 households were supplied with relief kits.
 Together, we relaid damaged pipes to re-establish water supplies and installed temporary latrines and bathing facilities in the Sindhuli district.

-It was important to monitor the effectiveness of our response so, along with our partners, we carried out post-distibution monitoring (PDM).
-Of the 571 people interviewed (many from marginalised groups), 99% were satisfied with the shelter supplies they received as part of these emergency operations.
-The PDM enabled the most vulnerable people to tell us what they thought about our emergency activities in their own words and will continue to guide our activities for supporting those effected by earthquakes.
+It was important to monitor the effectiveness of our response so, along with our partners, we carried out post-distribution monitoring (PDM).
+Of the 571 people interviewed, many from marginalised groups, 99% were satisfied with the shelter supplies they received as part of these emergency operations.
+The PDM enabled the most vulnerable people to tell us what they thought about our emergency activities in their own words and will continue to guide our activities for supporting those affected by earthquakes.

-In 2016, Concern's country programme will be focussed on activities aimed at reducing the risk of future disaster in four of the most severely earthquake-affected districts: Dolakha, Dhading, Sindhuli and Gorkha.
-Our programmes aimed at developing resilience will include activities around environmental impact and gender.
+The second phase of our emergency response has focussed on activities aimed at rebuilding and reducing the risk of future disaster in four of the most severely earthquake-affected districts: Dolakha, Dhading, Sindhuli and Gorkha.
+Our programmes aimed at developing resilience included activities around environmental impact and gender.

 Rebuilding vital infrastructure